-1) Experimental Results: The interaction polarity prediction results can be found in Figure 3(a).
-Most of the time, we see that the baseline MF method outperforms the userbased collaborative filtering method.
+The interaction polarity prediction results can be found in Fig. 5a.
+Most of the times, we see that the baseline MF method outperforms the user-based collaborative filtering method.
 Similarly, we have LIP finding significant gains over MF across the levels of sparsity induced.
-Another thing to mention is that since we had first increased the density of the user-review matrix , it is not until the 80% sparsity that the density of the network drops below that of the original matrix H.

-We report the results of the sparsity experiments for the link prediction in Figure 3(b).
+Another thing to mention is that since we had first increased the density of the user-review matrix, it is not until the 80% sparsity that the density of the network drops below that of the original matrix H. Therefore, in fact at 80% sparsity, the density of this induced sparse network is quite similar to that of the original network.
+We report the results of the sparsity experiments for the link prediction in Fig. 5b.
 LIP and MF obtain much better performance than SSA and HOC-3.
 We are able to observe that LIP performs comparable to the MF method for the lower sparsity settings, but upon reaching the higher sparsity level, LIP achieves better performance than MF.

-From the results in the sparsity experiment, we have seen

-LIP's ability to help alleviate the sparsity problem found in the interaction polarity and link prediction tasks; thus providing evidence that our joint framework is able to partially alleviate the sparsity problem inherent in signed networks.
-More specifically, we see a significant improvement in the interaction polarity predictions, and increasing improvement for the link prediction with the increase of the sparsity.
+From the results in the sparsity experiment, we have seen LIP's ability to help alleviate the sparsity problem found in the interaction polarity and link prediction tasks, thus providing evidence that our joint framework is able to partially alleviate the sparsity problem inherent in signed networks.
+More specifically, we see a significant improvement in the interaction polarity predictions and increasing improvement for the link prediction with the increase in the sparsity.